ostis-apps/ostis-discrete-math/README.md

 # DM app

 The DM app is a CLI tool for managing and running the Discrete Math (DM) web-platform during development.
-It provides various features for building both web-platform and knowledge base (including *smart building* and *cache management*), starting, stopping, configuring and efficient updading the app and its [components](#components).
+It provides a set of features for building both web-platform and knowledge base (including *smart building* and *cache management*), starting, stopping, configuring and efficient updading the app and its [components](#components).

 ## Installation

-Please learn about [Execution modes](#execution-modes) before installation.
+Please learn about [execution modes](#execution-modes) before installing the app.

 ```sh
 # Natively (ubuntu)